facebookarchive/caffe2/_docs/getting-started/windows.md

 #### Install glog, gflags and other related dependencies

+Build this from source, or you can try this package on Anaconda. **Use at your own risk!**

 ```
 conda install -y --channel https://conda.anaconda.org/willyd glog
 ```

 #### Install leveldb

-Note that this upgrades protobuf to 3.1 which needs to be downgraded to 2.5 (not sure if this breaks things)
+Note that this upgrades protobuf to 3.1, but we would like to use 3.2.
+Again, build this from source, or you can try this package on Anaconda. **Use at your own risk!**

 ```
 conda install -y --channel https://conda.anaconda.org/willyd leveldb